kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

-Some if not all of the application protocols that are built on top of QUIC [QUIC-TRANSPORT], including HTTP/3 [QUIC-HTTP], require or would require clients to establish different connections for each server name, even when those names are hosted by the same server.
+Some if not all of the application protocols that are built on top of QUIC [QUIC-TRANSPORT], including HTTP/3 [QUIC-HTTP], require or would require clients to establish different connections for each server name, even when those server names are hosted by the same server.
 This restriction introduces several
 drawbacks:

 * Address validation is required for each connection establishment, thereby